rhys-nicholls/JavaScript30/README.md

 ## 6. Ajax Type Ahead
 ### Changes
-1. Split index.html in seperate script and index files
+1. Split index.html in to seperate script and index files

 ## 7. Array Cardio Day 2
-Done without watching video first, to text knowledge of Array methods
+Done without watching video first, to test knowledge of Array methods

 ### Changes
 1. Split index.html in seperate script and index files
 2. Created function to calculateAge

+## 8. Fun With HTML5 Canvas
+### Changes
+1. Split index in to seprate script, index and style files